Tamir Yadai: Biography

-On June 3, 2002, he was promoted to Colonel and appointed commander of baram and served in the post until 2004.
-After graduation, he was appointed commander of the Golani Brigade on September 4, 2005, and commanded the division, among others, during the Second Lebanon War including Battle of Bint Jbeil, where the brigade fighters hit about 40 Hezbollah terrorists, and at the end of the battle he led the rescue of the eight killed from the 51st Battalion.
+On 3 June 2002, he was promoted to Colonel and appointed commander of baram and served in the post until 2004.
+After graduation, he was appointed commander of the Golani Brigade on 4 September 2005, and commanded the division, among others, during the Second Lebanon War including Battle of Bint Jbeil, where the brigade fighters hit about 40 Hezbollah terrorists, and at the end of the battle he led the rescue of the eight killed from the 51st Battalion.
 Due to budgetary and operational constraints, he served until August 27, 2008.

 After twenty years of service in the Golani Brigade, he left to study.

-On July 1, 2009, he was promoted to Brigadier General and appointed commander of the 80th Division.
-In August 2011, he commanded IDF and Israel Police counter terrorism forces who were summoned to the division, following a terrorist attack in southern Israel, in which 6 civilian police officers and a soldier were killed. along with another 30 injured civilians.
+On 1 July 2009, he was promoted to Brigadier General and appointed commander of the 80th Division.
+In August 2011, he commanded IDF and Israel Police counter terrorism forces who were summoned to the division, following a terrorist attack in southern Israel, in which 6 civilian police officers and a soldier were killed along with another 30 injured civilians.

-On April 4, 2013, he was appointed Commander of the Yeshua Division [11] [12], and commanded the division, in Operation "Return Brothers", in which position he served until August 5, 2015.
+On 4 April 2013, he was appointed Commander of the Yeshua Division, and commanded the division, in Operation "Return Brothers", in which position he served until 5 August 2015.

 At the end of the position he left for academic studies.
-Commanders On February 2, 2017, he was promoted to the rank of Major General and on February 5 took up his position as commander of the Home Front Command, leading it during the first outbreak of the coronavirus in Israel.
+On 3 February 2017, he was promoted to the rank of Major General and on 5 February 2017 took up his position as commander of the Home Front Command, leading it during the first outbreak of the coronavirus in Israel.

 Yadai was appointed to serve as Commander of the Central Command in July 2020.
-In October 2021 He was appointed as commander of the Ground Forces Command..
+In October 2021, he was appointed as commander of the Ground Forces Command.

-Yadai lives in Kfar Saba, married to Yifat and father of three.
+In 2025, Yadai was one of three candidates to replace Herzi Halevi as Chief of the General Staff but was ultimately not chosen.
+He was reportedly a leading candidate for Deputy Chief of General Staff.
+He was ultimately chosen for the role.